 Because of the deficiencies of Alternative 1, i.e., the absence of definition of the two required status determination criteria, in the following discussion, Alternatives 2-4 will primarily be compared with each other rather than Alternative 1.
 Alternatives 2 and 4 (absent the associated options) would set the most liberal and most conservative set of status determination criteria, respectively, while Preferred Alternative 3 would set status determination criteria at intermediate levels.
-Assuming the allowable harvest, as specified by the Annual Catch Limit (ACL) and/or Annual Catch Target (ACT) (see Sections 2.3 and 4.3) would change in tandem with the MSY (i.e., the larger the MSY, the larger the ACL and ACT), Alternative 2 would allow the largest harvest of hogfish, Alternative 4 the smallest, and Preferred Alternative 3 more harvest than Alternative 4 but less than Alternative 2 (the allowable harvest for Alternative 1 is discussed in section 4.3.3).
+Assuming the allowable harvest, as specified by the Annual Catch Limit (ACL) and/or Annual Catch Target (ACT) would change in tandem with the MSY (i.e., the larger the MSY, the larger the ACL and ACT), Alternative 2 would allow the largest harvest of hogfish.
+Preferred Alternative 3 would allow more harvest than Alternative 4 but less than Alternative 2 (the allowable harvest for Alternative 1 is discussed in section 4.3.3).
 Assuming all of the proposed MSY values are biologically sustainable, Alternative 2 would, therefore, be expected to result in the most economic benefits, followed by Preferred Alternative 3 and Alternative 4.
 Stated a different way, assuming all three specifications are sustainable, Alternative 4 would be expected to leave more foregone economic benefits in the water (because of lower harvest) than Preferred Alternative 3 compared to Alternative 2.
 Alternatively, if the likelihood that the MSY is incorrectly specified (i.e., is set too high) increases as the MSY increases, Alternative 2 would have the highest likelihood that excessive harvest occurs, harming the resource and necessitating costly corrective action, followed by Preferred Alternative 3 and Alternative 4.
 In contrast, if the lower the MSY, the higher the likelihood that the MSY is mis-specified low, then the lower the MSY the greater the likelihood that biologically allowable harvest will be left unharvested, resulting in foregone economic benefits.
 Thus, the likelihood of foregone economic benefits would be the highest under Alternative 4, followed by Preferred Alternative 3, and Alternative 2.
 As should be obvious, the expected economic consequences, whether gains or losses, of Preferred Alternative 2 would be expected to be intermediate to those of Alternative 2 and Alternative 4.

 With respect to the options under Alternatives 2-4, they vary in conservatism such that they would, progressively, Option a through Option c, require a higher (Option a) through lower (Option c) MSST before a determination that the stock is overfished and a requirement for corrective stock rebuilding would be triggered.
-If the MSST is breached as a result of fishing and not other biological or ecological conditions (in retrospect, if an environmental event collapses a stock, it could be argued excessive fishing likely occurred prior to the event; however, reducing the harvest rate to that necessary to anticipate the environmental event is likely unrealistic), although fishing a stock to the point it becomes overfished would mean fishermen received more economic benefits prior to the determination than they should have received (i.e., fishermen harvested too many fish, for which they received economic value), the general wisdom is that reducing a stock to an overfished state should be avoided because of the economic severity of the subsequent necessary corrective management.
-The lower the MSST, the greater the expected allowable harvest (you can fish the resource down to a lower level) and associated annual economic benefits and the less likely corrective action would be required (assumed more difficult and/or less likely to fish the resource down to that point), and conversely, the higher the MSST, the lower likely annual harvests and associated benefits, but the more likely the resource would become overfished and corrective action required (it may be easier to fish "down to" a higher biomass level than a lower biomass level).
-Thus, among the options considered, Option a would establish the highest MSST, affording the greatest protection to the stock, while likely resulting in the lowest allowable harvest and having the highest likelihood that the resource may become overfished, absent potentially excessively restrictive management measures.
-Alternatively, Option c would establish the lowest MSST, resulting in the lowest protection of the stock, potentially the highest allowable harvest and least likelihood the resource may become overfished.
+Although harvesting a stock until the MSST is breached would yield economic benefits until an overfished determination is made, reducing a stock to an overfished state should be avoided because of the economic severity of the subsequent necessary corrective management.
+The lower the MSST, the less likely corrective action would be required, and conversely, the higher the MSST, the more likely the resource would become overfished and corrective action required.
+Thus, among the options considered, Option a would establish the highest MSST, affording the greatest protection to the stock, and having the highest likelihood that the resource may become overfished, absent potentially excessively restrictive management measures.
+Alternatively, Option c would establish the lowest MSST, resulting in the lowest protection of the stock, and least likelihood the resource may become overfished.
 The effects of Preferred Option b would be intermediate to those of Option a and Option c.
 Available data, however, does not support quantification of the economic effects and subsequent ranking of these options.